-Normally if a test line is as dark or darker than the control line, it is a positive result.
+As stated earlier, a positive result is if the second strip is darker than the control line.
 (For Premom quantitative tests 25 mIU/mL is a positive result.)

-Actually -- and fortunately -- ovulation tests can tell you far more than a positive result.
-And a positive result doesn’t always mean you are going to ovulate in 24-48 hours, as many resources have incorrectly stated.
+Also, a positive result doesn’t always mean ovulation will begin in 24-48 hours, as many resources have incorrectly stated.

 You can see your LH progression throughout the ovulation cycle.
-You not only know when LH reaches peak, you also know how it gets there.
+You not only know when LH reaches peak, but also know how it gets there.

 An LH surge is easily detected if your LH surge reaches the standard cutoff of 25-45 mIU/mL (a T/C ratio of 1.0 or above).
 However, when the LH surge doesn't reach the standard average cutoff level, the test line isn’t always as dark or darker than the control line.
-Viewing the ovulation test strips progression can still help you to pinpoint the peak by starting from your baseline.
+Viewing the ovulation test strips' progression helps you pinpoint the peak by starting from your baseline.

-If you have this situation, you can do more consecutive testing and find the darkest line from all the test lines.
+If you have this situation, do more consecutive testing and find the darkest line from all the test lines.
 That’s your actual peak time.

-You can also find our more about your hormone patterns and your LH surge from testing with ovulation tests and uploading the results to the Premom app.
+You can find out more about your hormone patterns and your LH surge from testing with ovulation tests and uploading the results to the Premom app.

 LH surges can be long, short, or medium.

 But regardless of its complications, just keep this in mind: the darkest line from consecutive testing in one cycle is the peak time.
-Meanwhile, we would strongly recommend you to track your ovulation with our free Premom app to help you find your fertile windows fast and easy!
+Meanwhile, we strongly recommend tracking your ovulation with our free Premom app to help you find your fertile windows fast and easy!

 Q: What does the T/C ratio mean on my ovulation test?

 A: T/C ratio is a comparison of the color intensity of the test line to control line on a qualitative ovulation test.
-A positive ovulation test will show a T/C ratio above 1.0 or higher on the Premom app.
-If your LH levels show ratios never reached 1.0 in the previous cycle, Premom will adjust its predictions in the following cycle to look for a positive when greater than 0.5.
+A positive ovulation test shows a T/C ratio above 1.0 or higher on the Premom app.
+If your LH levels ratios never reached 1.0 in the previous cycle, Premom adjusts its predictions in the following cycle to look for a positive when greater than 0.5.

 Q: What should my LH hormone chart look like?